 - Cost-effective scalability from prototype to production

-Because of these advantages, rigid PCBs are used extensively in applications ranging from consumer electronics to mission-critical military systems.
+Because of these advantages, rigid printed circuit boards are used extensively in applications ranging from consumer electronics to mission-critical military systems.

 Rigid printed circuit boards are used across virtually every electronics sector, including: